 Skateboarders understand individuality, and find true value in individual achievements.
 They feel a sense of personal pride in meeting the goals they set for themselves; because the skateboarder is ultimately in charge of their own learning.
 Skateboarders are also practicing self-discipline and self-determination – essential skills for success in life.
 Skateboarding also benefits girls by allowing them to see that taking healthy risks can lead to accomplishment.
 This sense of accomplishment means girls gain better self-esteem and confidence.

-6. Skateboarding makes girls physically stronger and healthier
+6. Skateboarding benefits girls by making them physically stronger and healthier

 According to Everskate, skateboarding burns calories, helps build endurance, increases flexibility, improves precision and motor coordination, increases pain tolerance, and teaches fall prevention as well as how to fall correctly.
 Skateboarding also gives girls better balance and better muscle tone.
 Participating in sports on a regular basis fights obesity, diabetes, and promotes a healthy heart!

 7. Skateboarding is a sport that works with a girls’ schedule as it can be done on their own time – unlike waiting for team sports schedules.

 With demanding school, family and social schedules, fitting in a fitness routine can be challenging.
 Trying to find a sports team, or a scheduled sports lesson, that fits your daughter’s limited free time can be difficult.
 Or, you may find that being on a sports team or taking part in sports lessons is terrific for your daughter two to three days a week, but she would like to do something else physical for a little while on the other days.

 Although you may not see many fifty year olds carving it up at your local skate ramp, if you visit the beaches of Hawaii or California, I can guarantee you will see more “mature” surfers in the water.
 This is because many people find surfing not only relaxing, but also a great form of exercise for those who have developed good balance, and for those who seek a sense of peaceful adventure.